-Students wishing to pay resident tuition via one of these visa types must bring their passport to any Admissions and Registration office.
-Upon expiration of that visa type, the student will be charged non-resident tuition (and possibly, the international student fees, depending on the new visa type).
+Students holding one of these visas and wishing to pay resident tuition must bring their passport to any Enrollment Services office.
+Upon expiration of that visa type, the student will be charged non-resident tuition.
 Students will be able to submit copies of their updated visas at which time the resident tuition can be reinstated based on the visa’s time frame listed in the passport.

 A number of nonimmigrant visa statuses exist that allow for full-time or part-time study.
 Visit the U.S. Immigration and Customs Enforcement’s website for a list of all nonimmigrant visa classes and whether it allows for full-time or part-time study.

 - Foreign Nationals who are U.S. Permanent Residents, on approved Refugee or Asylum status, can study in the United States without any restrictions.

 - Individuals in the U.S. on a Visitor or Tourist visa (B1/2) or ESTA (Visa Waiver Program) cannot study in credit courses at PCC.